Bruin-Dev/Intelygenz/docs/INFRASTRUCTURE_AS_CODE.md

 ````
 infra-as-code/
 ├── basic-infra             # basic infrastructure in AWS
-└── dev                     # ECS cluster and NATS master node infrastructure in AWS
+└── dev                     # AWS resources for each environment (ECS Cluster, ElastiCache Cluster, etc.)
-└── ecs-services            # ECS services infrastructure in AWS
 └── network-resources       # network resources infrastructure in AWS
 ````

 Al terraform files are located inside `./infra-as-code`, in this folder there are four additional folders, `basic-infra`, `dev`, `ecs-services` and `network-resources`.

 1. `basic-infra`: there are the necessary terraform files to create the Docker images repositories in ECS, and the roles and policies necessary for use these.

-2. `dev`: there are the necessary terraform files to create the [ECS cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_clusters.html), the [ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) and its [Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/example_task_definitions.html) for NATS root node in this ECS cluster created for the environment that is being used for the deployment.
+2. `dev`: there are the necessary terraform files for create the resources used for each environment in AWS, these are as follows

-    In this folder are also the terraform files for create the following resources in AWS for the environment that is being used for the deployment:
+    * An [ECS Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_clusters.html), the [ECS Services](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) and its [Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/example_task_definitions.html) for all the microservices present in the project

     * An [ElastiCache Redis Cluster](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/WhatIs.html)